Larvitar/MoodeIrRemote/README.md

 **Note:** Remember to disable the service before running the script manually for tests/configuration.

 # IR Setup
-What you need is an IR receiver (i.e. TSOP4836) and a remote working on the same frequency (36kHz).
+What you need is an IR receiver (i.e. TSOP4836) and a remote working on the same frequency (36kHz in this example).
 Connect it to power and RPi GPIO pin as instructed in receivers datasheet.
 In most cases 2 pins will have to be connected to 5V/GND and the 3rd one to GPIO (usually requiring additional capacitor and resistor).

 You can test your setup in command line using [PiIR#command-line-usage](https://github.com/ts1/PiIR#command-line-usage).